 See any white moths around your winter veggies?
 The moth is looking for good spots to lay her eggs, which will hatch into the cabbage lopper and eat holes in the leaves, sometimes decimating the crop.
 You can't do much about the moth, but seeing the moth is a signal to start looking under the leaves for the next several days to snag the small, green caterpillars before they do much damage.
 Large plants can survive some damage, but seedlings can be devoured.
-Chemical control is BT (Bacillus Thuringieis) or going chemical-free, and hand picks and toss caterpillars some place hungry birds will find them.
+I've been hand-picking for a month already on my bok choy and broccoli seedlings.
+Chemical control is BT (Bacillus Thuringieis), commonly sold under trade names such as "Caterpillar Killer."

-Finally, keep up with cool season weeds, so it doesn't become a tiresome and overwhelming job later.
-Common household white vinegar or commercially formulated non-systemic organic herbicide can be kept in a labeled spray bottle in the garden to zap weeds on sunny days.
-Or lightly hoe them out.
-You can also try piling on more mulch and shading them out, which works well on these weak-sun days.
-Use cardboard or layers of newspaper as a decomposing mulch.
-You can cover the paper products with wood or leaf mulch or with hay or straw in a practice called "sheet mulching."
+Finally, keep up with cool season weeds so it doesn't become a tiresome and overwhelming job later.
+A commercially formulated non-systemic organic herbicide can be kept in a labeled spray bottle in the garden to zap weeds on sunny days.
+Or hand-pick or lightly hoe them out.
+You can also try piling on more mulch and shading them out, which works well in these weak-sun days.
+Hay and straw make good mulch in the edible garden but won't shade out all the weeds, so be ready to hand remove as needed.

 CONSERVING: Remember, many caterpillars, especially on ornamental plants, do little harm and turn into desirable moths and butterflies.
-All Lepidoptera are food for birds, lizards, toads, and other creatures in the food chain.
+And all Lepidoptera are food for birds, lizards, toads, and other creatures in the food chain.
 Use common sense and a little tolerance for damage to encourage a healthy garden full of interesting life, even in the urban neighborhood.

 Leave a pile of branches from trees and shrubs for birds to shelter in if you can.
 And don't forget the water.
 Small creeks as part of a water garden design, mister-style sprinklers, or a bird bath with fresh water are all popular with our wild bird friends.
-When getting ready to prune trees, examine the high branches of large trees for bird nests and avoid pruning if hawks or other birds are nesting.

 If you haven't already done so, cut the flowers off tropical and other non-native, orange-flowered milkweed varieties.
 The Monarchs that stick around because of a ready food source will not survive the cold winter; they need to migrate.
-Consider replacing your non-native milkweed with a native to CA variety now that they are readily available in nurseries.
-Once you have your milkweed established, think beyond a single species to expand the habitat benefits.
+Better yet, replace your non-native milkweed with a CA native variety.